 Section 3: Interest

 A. The nonforfeiture interest rate for any life insurance policy issued in a particular calendar year beginning on and after the operative date of the Valuation Manual shall be equal to 125% of the calendar year statutory valuation interest rate defined for the NPR in the Valuation Manual for a life insurance policy with nonforfeiture values, whether or not such sections apply to such policy for valuation purposes, rounded to the nearer one-quarter of 1%, provided, however, that the nonforfeiture interest rate shall not be less than the Applicable Accumulation Test Minimum Rate in the Cash Value Accumulation Test under Section 7702 (Life Insurance Contract Defined) of the U.S. Internal Revenue Code.
+Calculated nonforfeiture rates exactly between two multiples of one-quarter of 1% are rounded to the higher one-quarter of 1%.

 VM-20 Section 3.C.2.a.